 Rome’s Markets And Delis Are A Haven For Food Lovers

-Every neighbourhood of Rome has its own market, each with its own delicacies and atmosphere.
+Every neighborhood of Rome has its own market, each with its own delicacies and atmosphere.
 Our Rome market tour and cooking experience will take you to one of the most famous – Campo de’ Fiori.
-You can buy all your ingredients then be coached through a cooking session to create a full Italian inspired meal.
+You can buy all your ingredients then be coached through a cooking session to learn how to make traditional Italian pasta.

 Enotecas House The Best Of Rome’s Wines